-So technically this agreement is a trial and will only run until 31 December.
+So technically this agreement is a trial and will only run until 10 June.
 It’s expected that if both governments feel it’s working that they will extend the dates.
-At this time, you can still book flights past the deadline, but these aren’t guaranteed to fly.

 Wondering what to do in Singapore?
 Our sister site Honeycombers has all the info on how to live your best life in the Lion City, while HoneyKids Asia is the place to be if you’re looking at travelling to Singapore with the family.